-Attention Little Rock, Arkansas Residents - there has been a 1.4 billion dollar settlement in the Stryker Hip Implant MDL.
+Stryker Hip Settlement Alert for Little Rock, Arkansas Residents - there has been a 1.4 billion dollar settlement in the Stryker Hip Implant MDL.
 Please take the time to get fully informed about the Stryker Master Settlement Agreement.

 The Cause of Stryker Rejuvenate Hip Metal Debris: In patients with a metal hip implant, Stryker Rejuvenate hip metal debris can occur; when the patient engages in physical activity, the surfaces of the metal components rub against one another.
 The friction and abrasive wear experienced between the two components causes cobalt and chromium metal debris to be released into the body.
 One estimate claims that every step a patient with a metal hip takes produces between 100,000 and 1 million microscopic particulates of debris to be released.
 The release of Stryker Rejuvenate hip metal debris can lead to serious, adverse health issues for the patient.

 Exposure to Stryker ABGII Hip Dangers: When the cobalt and chromium ions burrow into the hip tissues, the patient is exposed to Stryker ABGII hip dangers such as metallosis and metal toxicity or metal poisoning.
 Other Stryker Rejuvenate hip dangers include ALVAL and the development of pseudo-tumors.
 It is estimated that the risk of developing pseudo-tumors—non-infectious, non-cancerous, space-occupying tumors—is four times as high in those with metal hip implant devices.
 It is generally believed that patients who are hyper-sensitive to heavy metals are more likely to develop a pseudo-tumor.

 Pseudo-tumors can cause swelling in the leg, clicking or popping noises while walking, immobility or an obvious lump.
 In some cases, pseudo-tumors will put pressure on surrounding body parts, causing other serious health issues.
 ALVAL (aseptic lymphocyte dominated vasculitis associated lesion) is another type of soft tissue mass, causing pain in the groin area.
 One way of diagnosing ALVAL is for the physician to aspirate fluid from the hip area.
 When that fluid is a grey-green color, it is likely the patient suffers from ALVAL.

+Were You Affected by the DePuy ASR Hip Recall?
 You may have been stunned when you heard of the DePuy ASR hip recall, the Stryker Rejuvenate hip recall or the Stryker ABGII hip recall if you have one of those models.
 Other models which have suffered serious problems include the Biomet, the Wright, the Smith & Nephew and the Zimmer Durom.
 The DePuy ASR hip recall may well represent one of the largest medical device failure in recent history.
 The DePuy ASR hip recall was issued in August, 2010, due to the high rate of failure.

 The DePuy ASR implemented a metal cup and ball which was responsible for excessive amounts of metal ion debris during periods of activity.
 It is estimated there are more than 100,000 of the DePuy ASR models implanted worldwide, and between 2008 and 2010, the FDA received more than 400 adverse event reports regarding the ASR.
 The Stryker Rejuvenate and ABGII were recalled in July, 2012, after more than 300 adverse event reports were received by the FDA.
 Stryker noted a higher-than-normal failure rate as well as fretting and corrosion at the neck junction leading to excess amounts of metal ion debris generation.
 The DePuy Pinnacle has not been recalled although the metal liner was pulled from the market in 2013.